"Your Electronic Link to Learning at a Distance"

 Undergraduates - If you plan on graduating spring or summer term and have not yet applied for graduation, contact the registrar’s office at email@example.com or 800-291-4192, option 2 as soon as possible to get the graduation audit process started.

-Graduate Students - Contact your academic adviser or the OSU Graduate School ASAP at email@example.com or 541-737-4881.
+Graduate Students - Contact your academic advisor or the OSU Graduate School ASAP at firstname.lastname@example.org or 541-737-4881.